mister-scott/simpletest/HEADLESS_PROGRESS.md

 - 0: All tests passed
 - 1: One or more tests failed
 - 2: Configuration error (missing files, invalid YAML, etc.)

+## Implementation Details

+### Output Handling
+- Terminal output is displayed in real-time
+- All output is logged to log.txt with timestamps
+- Log file is created in the specified output directory
+- Each log entry includes timestamp and message
+- Uses direct file writing for reliable logging

+### Configuration
+- test_settings.yaml is required for headless mode
+- Custom working and output directories are supported
+- Settings from .lastrun.yaml and user overrides are ignored

+### Test Execution
+- Tests can be run individually or as a series
+- Test failures are tracked for proper exit codes
+- Execution stops on test failure unless softfail is used
+- All test output is properly logged

 ## Testing Instructions